lnikolaou/account-level-dashboard/Readme.md

 1- Install NodeJS from https://nodejs.org/en/download
-2- Download the project files of this Github directory in a local directory of your choice 3- from the project directory, run the command: 'mpn install' 4- run the following command: 'node src/app.js'
-5- browse to localhost:3000
+2- Download the project files of this Github directory in a local directory of your choice 3- from the project directory, run the command: 'mpn install' 4- run the following command: 'node --http-parser=legacy src/app.js ' 5- browse to localhost:3000

 ## Usage